AREA3D: Active Reconstruction Agent with Unified Feed-Forward 3D Perception and Vision-Language Guidance: Experiments

 \item \textbf{VLM-based (Naive):} An active baseline employing a VLM.
 (1) Reasoning: The VLM is prompted with the current view.
 (2) Planning: An LLM interprets the VLM's output and issues a simple, non-metric movement command. \end{itemize}

-\textbf{Task-Specific Baselines.}~ In addition to the common baselines, we include specialized planners relevant to each domain: \begin{itemize}[wide, labelindent=0pt] \item \textbf{AIR-Embodied (Object-Level):} Air-Embodied is a 3D Gaussian-based active reconstruction framework.
+\begin{itemize}[wide, labelindent=0pt] \item \textbf{AIR-Embodied (Object-Level):} Air-Embodied is a 3D Gaussian-based active reconstruction framework.
 We implement a version of the AIR-Embodied framework \cite{air}.
 To isolate its planning strategy from its interaction capabilities, we disable the object manipulation module.